jzaefferer/commitplease/README.md

 ```

  * `limits.firstLine` and `limits.otherLine` are the hard limits for the number of symbols on the first line and on other lines of the commit message, respectively.
- * `"nohook": false` tells commitplease to attempt to install its own `commit-msg` hook.
-Setting `"nohook": true` can be used when wrapping the commitplease validation API into another module, like a [grunt plugin](https://github.com/rxaviers/grunt-commitplease/) or [husky](#husky)
+ * `"nohook": false` tells commitplease to install its `commit-msg` hook.
+Setting `"nohook": true` makes commitplease skip installing the hook or skip running the hook if it has already been installed.
+This can be used when wrapping the commitplease validation API into another module, like a [grunt plugin](https://github.com/rxaviers/grunt-commitplease/) or [husky](#husky).
+This setting does not affect the global commitplease executable, only repo-local.

 The following options are experimental and are subject to change: